When I Was 21 Years Old, I Had a Near-Death Experience

 Four years later...

-...my brother Chris whispered his last words, “I love you, too” before he passed away peacefully after a battle with cancer.
+...my brother, and best-friend, Chris whispered his last words, “I love you, too” before he passed away peacefully after a battle with cancer.

 Before Chris died, I had asked him what he would have wanted to achieve if he’d had more time.